 Students explore the science of human movement, art of palpation, draping techniques, trigger points and stretching in relation to physical therapy.
 Students will learn how to locate specific bones and muscles via touch.
-Additionally, students will learn the origins, insertions and actions associated with the musculoskeletal system.
-This is a blended course.
-3 Credit Hours
+Additionally, students

 PTT 125 L Introduction to Stretching Application Students will be able to demonstrate and apply appropriate stretching techniques for specific muscle groups.
 Students will also design a stretching program based upon a client's/patient's needs and goals utilizing various types of stretching methods.
 1.5 Credit Hours